The statistics are

-Because kids and teens aren't learning about money and investing in school or at home and if this doesn't change, we're going to continue having economic challenges as individuals and families forever.
+Until every child learns about money and investing in school or at home, we're going to continue having economic challenges as individuals and families and this country will never be strong financially until its citizens are strong financially.

-And finally, because financially illiterate kids grow up to be financially illiterate politicians and that is no way to run a county.
+And finally, in the long run, financially illiterate children grow up to be financially illiterate politicians and, as we all know, that is no way to run a town, city or county.

 Financial Literacy - a few definitions